Can You Bring A Massage Gun On A Plane

 Carry-on or Checked Baggage

+can i take my massage gun on a plane?
 Massage Gun On A Plane Carry On Or Checked Baggage

-Battery: Removable vs. Built-in.
+Massage Gun Battery: Removable vs. Built-in.
 What’s the Hassle?

 Built-In Battery

-If the massage gun has a non-removable battery, it can be packed in either checked or carry-on baggage.
+If the massage gun has a non-removable battery, it can be packed in checked or carry-on baggage.
 No problems here.

 Removable Battery

-Learn More
+Learn More:

-Most brands list the battery size in mAh (like 2600mAh), so it’s worth knowing the conversion factor between watt-hours (Wh) and milliampere-hours (mAh) depends on the voltage of the battery.
-Knowing this, we can calculate the Wh of our massage gun just to double check if it is within the limit.
+Most massage gun brands list the battery size in mAh (like 2600mAh), so it’s worth knowing that the conversion factor between watt-hours (Wh) and milliampere-hours (mAh) depends on the battery’s voltage.

 The formula is:

-(mAh) x (V) / 1000 = (Wh)
+(V) x (mAh) / 1000 = (Wh)

 And if we want to check the mAh limit, if the battery has a voltage of 3.7V, then the 100Wh limit means: